 About the author: Bill Bean is Vice President of Insights and Research at Shopper Intelligence USA.
 He is a nationally recognized American senior marketing executive with expertise in marketing analytics, shopper insights and innovative tech solutions in shopper research.
-Shopper Insights as a discipline has gone through a few definitions,
+This article was first published in Quirk's Media in July/August 2020, posted here with permission.

 Dairy is a versatile department.
 Categories that sit side by side play very different roles for shoppers and for retailers.
 By comparing categories, we better inform our category management strategies.
 Using the latest shopper insights from Shopper Intelligence UK's recent survey (June-September 2020) here we shall focus on two categories within Dairy: Yoghurts vs.